joint-em/FTCS/Code/README.md

 \*\*Note\*\*

-If for dataset X, indices are not available, you can run the following command:
+1. If for dataset X, indices are not available, you can run the following command:

-1.  python main.py X FirmTruss —save
+python main.py X FirmTruss —save

+2. Due to the storage limit on Github, some large datasets are not avilable in Dataset folder.
+To download large datasets please use the following link: